EBI-Metagenomics/EMG-docs/docs/portal.rst

 Taxonomic analysis of runs within projects on the `EBI Metagenomics website <www.ebi.ac.uk/metagenomics/>`__ can be accessed by selecting the 'Taxonomic analysis' tab found toward the top of any run page (see Figure 7 below).

 .. image:: images/taxonomy.PNG
-Figure 7.
+**Figure 7**.
 A 'Taxonomic analysis' tab can be found towards the top of each run page.

 Selecting this tab brings up a page displaying the taxonomic results displayed as a interactive `_Krona plot <https://github.com/marbl/Krona/wiki>`__.
 This tools allows users to explore their taxonomic results and zooming in on a particular taxonomic level by double clicking on it.
 The corresponding distribution charts will be displayed on the right hand side of the panel.